Domaine de la Janasse - IGP Principauté d'Orange Terre de Bussière 2020

 James Suckling

-“A great entry-level model”
+“A great entry-level option”

 “Notes of redcurrants, red peppers, orange zest, and sweet spices.
 Medium-bodied, with firm tannins.
 Dark and slightly crisp, the Merlot influence is evident on the palate, and the finish is firm.
 Merlot, Syrah, Cabernet Sauvignon, and Grenache.
 Enjoy now or cellar.”
 (James Suckling 2023)